Blog

 • Focusing on your end goal—an acceptance—is easy, but you should also celebrate the small victories along the way: a great conversation with a student, a completed application, an interview invite.
 You have worked hard, and you deserve to feel good about your efforts.

 • When you get your results—whether you were accepted, waitlisted, or released from the process—keep them in perspective.
 Sometimes, things really do work out for the best.
-We cannot count the number of times that applicants who ultimately attended their second-choice school ended up loving it so much that they were actually happy their first choice did not work out.
+We cannot count the number of times that applicants who ultimately attended their second-choice school ended up loving it so much that they were actually happy that their first choice did not work out.
 And the truth is that the school you go to will not dictate your career.
 Once you start a job, your performance is what matters, not your alma mater.
 We have also seen many candidates who were not accepted to a program one year but successfully reapplied the following year.
 So, sometimes “no” just means “not now” and can turn into a “yes” later.
 And if you are fortunate enough to receive multiple admissions offers, evaluate various factors before making your decision, but do not let your options overwhelm you.
 Go with your gut, and then get excited about the experience ahead.

 onTrack by mbaMission